gravataLonga/ninja/README.md

 ```

 ### Builtin Functions
-There are severals builtin functions that you can use:
+There are several builtin functions that you can use:

 1. **puts** - print at console
 2. **len** - get length of object